Internship Goals and Philosophy of Training

 Policies and Procedures

 The policies and procedures for Harris County employees are applicable to The HCCAC interns.
 Please see http://www.co.harris.tx.us/hrrm/ for additional information.
 Interns are provided with a detailed intern manual at orientation that provides policies and procedures specific to the internship program.
-This includes, but is not limited to, information regarding intern grievances, due process, intern evaluations, and maternity and paternity leave policies.
-Internship policies and procedures also are available upon request with an email to the Training Director.
+This includes, but is not limited to, information regarding intern grievances, due process, and intern evaluations.
+Individuals interested in knowing more about The HCCAC’s parental leave guidelines can contact the Training Director.
+Internship policies and procedures also are available upon request by sending an email to the Training Director.